agraubert/agutil/README.md

 #####COMMAND USAGE
 * `$ agutil-secure {encrypt, decrypt} input output password [--py33] [-h]` Reads from _input_ and either encrypts or decrypts data before writing to _output_.
+Note that files encrypted on python 3.3, or using the _--py33_ flag, can only be decrypted on 3.3 (or with the flag) and visa-versa.

   positional arguments:

   _{encrypt,decrypt}_  Sets the mode to either encryption or decryption

   _input_              Input file to encrypt or decrypt